 In the morning, there is complimentary coffee in the lobby, but I’d suggest checking out the skyway system that hooks most of downtown Minneapolis together—it’s up the stairs from the lobby, and around the corner.
 Tip: you’ll also find Peace Coffee first thing when you enter the skyway there—a fantastic little coffee shop that also sells the local favorite Patisserie 46 pastries (a very good thing).

-For more information or to make reservations online, check the website.
-You can also make your reservations through the all the usual booking sites such as Priceline, Hotels.com, Expedia or Travelocity.
+For more information or to make reservations online for Hyatt Centric Minneapolis, check the website.
+You can also make your reservations through all the usual booking sites such as Travelocity or Hotels.com.

 Review and photos by Donna Tabbert Long who was hosted by the hotel when it was The Grand Minneapolis.